-As most disputes will invoke the High Court jurisdiction, the Rules of the Superior Courts prescribe the relevant methods of service.
+As most significant aircraft disputes, or enforcement scenarios, will invoke the High Court jurisdiction, the Rules of the Superior Courts prescribe the relevant methods of service.
 Personal service on individuals may be effected in the State.
-Service on a company in the State must be effected in accordance with section 51 of the CA2014, by leaving the proceedings at or sending it by prepaid post to the registered office of the Company.
+Service on a company in the State must be effected in accordance with section 51 of the Companies Act 2014, by leaving the proceedings at or sending it by prepaid post to the registered office of the company.
 Where the company has not notified the Registrar of Companies of its registered office, the documents may be served on the Registrar.

-For parties located outside the State but within the EU, Council Regulations (EC) 1215/2012 on jurisdiction and 1348/2000 on effecting service may apply.
+For parties located outside the State but within the EU, Council Regulations (EC) 1215/2012 (Brussel's Recast Regulation) on jurisdiction and 1393/2007 on effecting service may apply.
 For parties outside the EU, leave of the Irish court to issue and serve proceedings may be required, with service thereafter effected pursuant to the Hague Service Convention.
+As matters stand, the Hague Convention addresses the service abroad of judicial and extrajudicial documents in civil and commercial matters, and is now the applicable instrument for the service of Irish legal proceedings in the UK.